Blog Post Thumbnail

 The first five minutes of your hybrid meeting set the tone for the entire session.
 Instead of jumping straight into the agenda, start with a quick warm-up activity.
 This helps everyone, whether they're in the office or at home, feel present and connected.
 You could ask everyone to share one good thing that happened this week or use a fun virtual icebreaker to get people talking.
 It might feel like a small step, but it goes a long way in bridging the gap between physical and virtual attendees and making sure everyone feels included from the start.

-Keep the Conversation Flowing
+How to Keep the Conversation Balanced and Flowing

 To keep the conversation balanced, establish clear communication rules for everyone.
 For those in the room, this means speaking clearly into a microphone and stating their name before they talk.
 For remote attendees, it means staying on mute when not speaking to reduce background noise.
 A great rule of thumb is: if one person is remote, everyone is remote.
 This encourages in-person attendees to use the same digital tools as their remote colleagues, like raising a virtual hand or using the chat.
 This simple shift prevents side conversations and ensures the discussion happens in one place, where everyone can contribute equally.